Rytro – castle

 History

-The castle was probably built at the turn of the 13th and 14th centuries, but it is not known who was its founder.
-In the time of Władysław Łokietek, it belonged to the royal domain and protected the customs office on Poprad river.
-From the beginning of the 15th century it was in the hands of the tenutarians: Jakusz of Boturzyna, coat of arms of Czewoja, and after him representatives of the Toporczyk family.
+The castle was probably built at the end of the 13th century.
+It was first recorded in documents in 1312, when a privilege issued by Władysław Łokietek allowed the Poor Clares from Stary Sącz to collect customs duties under the “Ritter” castle.
+During Łokietek’s time, the castle belonged to the royal domain and protected the customs chamber on Poprad.
+For unknown reasons, it burned down in the 14th century, after which it was expanded, first by a stone wall, and then by a stone residential building.
+From the beginning of the 15th century, it remained in the hands of tenutaries: Jakusz from Boturzyn of the Czewoja family, and after him by representatives of the Toporczyk family, who took the Ryterski surname from the castle.
+Probably one of the members of this family financed the rebuilding of the castle gate, which was strengthened around the fourth quarter of the 15th century.
 In the 16th century, the castle was administered by Piotr Kmita, one of the richest and most influential people in Poland.
-Probably still during his rule, around the middle of the 16th century, the castle burned in unexplained circumstances.
-The last tenut, Stanisław Garnysz, court official of king Zygmunt August, did not attempt to rebuild the stronghold, which soon fell into complete ruin.
+Probably during his time, around the mid-16th century, the castle burned down again in unexplained circumstances.
+The last tenutary, Stanisław Garnysz, subdapifer of King Sigismund Augustus, did not attempt to rebuild the castle, which soon fell into complete ruin.

 Architecture

-The castle was located on a high hill rising on the right bank of Poprad.
-The earliest element was a cylindrical tower made of sandstone with a diameter of 9.5 meters.
-Its walls at the base were 3 meters thick, and the entrance opening was almost 6 meters above the level of the courtyard.
-Originally it was possible to get to it by a ladder, and later from a timber porch on the defensive wall.
-It was a typical example of bergfried tower.
+The earliest stone element of the castle was a cylindrical tower built of sandstone, with a diameter of 9.5 meters.
+Its walls at the base were 3 meters thick, and the entrance opening was almost 6 meters above the level of the courtyard, just above a significant step in the wall.
+Originally, it could be accessed by a ladder, and later probably from a wooden porch on the defensive wall.
+It was a typical example of a bergfried, situated in the highest place on the terrain, i.e. a tower serving as the final place of defence and shelter, not intended for permanent residence in peacetime due to the harsh living conditions.

 Current state